ssss1029/newssight/README.md

 $ npm install
 ```

-Webpack will run continuously because this project is still in development
+Webpack will run continuously because this project is still in development.
+This will compile code for client-side JS and create distribution packages in /client/js/dist
 ```
 $ npm run webpack
 ```